Ng Sui: Career

 Ng was born in China.
 According to Ng, his parents urged him to get involved in sports because he frequently was ill as a child.
 He initially took up gymnastics and later shifted to diving when he was seven years old after demonstrating skill in the sport.
 Two years after starting diving, he began participating in competitions.
 His family immigrated to Hong Kong in 1991.
 In China, Ng had been a diver.
 After moving to Hong Kong, he began committing more time to diving training once he saw and responded to a Hong Kong newspaper advertisement that promoting diving.
-At the 1994 Asia-Pacific aquatics competition held at the Talkatora Pool in New Delhi, Ng ranked first in the boys 14–15 age group in the 1 metre springboard event with a score of 324.75.
+At the 1994 Asia-Pacific aquatics competition held at the Talkatora Swimming Pool in New Delhi, Ng ranked first in the boys 14–15 age group in the 1 metre springboard event with a score of 324.75.
 During the Asia Pacific Age Group Championships held in 1995 in Colombo, Sri Lanka, Ng competed in the one-metre springboard event, where he received a silver medal.
 At the Asian Championships for diving held in Bangkok in 1996, he scored 489.03, placing seventh against 13 participants.

 Ng stopped attending school in 1996 to begin preparing for the 1996 Summer Olympics.
 Although the Hong Kong Sports Institute gave him temporary support for training in the Olympics, he was one of four Hong Kong Olympians out of 23 not to be beneficiaries of scholarships.
 Ng took part in the Olympics as the youngest athlete from Hong Kong.
 He and swimmer Mark Kwok were the only Hong Kong Olympians who took part in the 1996 Summer Olympics opening ceremony because their teammates largely had not arrived yet.
 He participated in the men's 10 metre platform event.
 On the diving platform before he began diving, he talked and bantered with the Chinese divers Tian Liang and Xiao Hailiang.
 Over the course of six dives, Ng had a total score of 273.30 and did not advance past the preliminaries.
 Out of 37 participants, he came in 33rd.
 Ng's dives were on the simpler end compared to other divers.
 In his first dive, he had a difficulty score of 1.6 and received 31.68 points from a forward 1.5 somersault.
 His next dives received scores of 41.04, 54.60, 56.70, and 51.03.
 In his last dive, Ng got nervous after seeing the Swedish diver Jimmy Sjödin receive high scores.
 In his last dive did a forward 1.5 somersault containing two twists in which he received a score of only 38.25.
 His last dive was the last time a Hong Kong Olympian competed representing British Hong Kong in an Olympics.
 Before the Olympics, Ng's main training base was in China, though he had spent six years living in Hong Kong.